OV00VO/cherry/README.md

-Cherry Mold Detection
+Cherry Leave Mold Detection
 ## How to use this repo

-1. Fork this repo and copy the https URL of your forked Walkthrough01 repo
+1. Fork this repo and copy the https URL of your forked Cherry repo

 1. Log into the cloud IDE with your GitHub account.